ESSA Data Dashboard

 To address the federal requirement for measures of school accountability, Maine has identified five indicators of school and student success.
 Those indicators include graduation rate, chronic absentee rates, proficiency of English language learners, academic progress in grades three through eight, and student achievement in math and English language arts K-12.

-Parents are encouraged to contact building principals with any questions about information that is included on the Data Dashboard.
+Parents are further encouraged to contact building principals with any questions about any of the information that is included on the Data Dashboard.
 Also, more information about ESSA can be found at www.maine.gov/doe/dashboard